marion-ott/hopdeco-replicate/README.md

-## Humble attemp to replicate Hopdeco website by Locomotive
+## Humble attempt to replicate Hopdeco website by Locomotive

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).